anthonykulis/DTMC/README.md

-This repo is intended to provide a better and scalable version of control for the Dagu Thumper Motorcontroller.
-It is still under intial development
+*Provided in this repo are classes to help with the Dagu Thumper Motor Controller.*